weatherxm-network/weatherxm-network.github.io/docs/station-rewards.md

 3. `DailyBetaRewards[s] = StationBetaRewards[s]/365`
 This is the beta rewards allocated daily to this station.

+Stations must have a wallet defined to be part of the Beta Rewards allocation.

 ### Claim

-For 365 days after the Token Launch, **in addition to their daily rewards**, stations will be able to claim beta rewards as follows:
+For 425 days after the Token Launch, **in addition to their daily rewards**, stations will be able to claim beta rewards as follows:

 `BetaRewards[s] = DailyBetaRewards[s] * QoD_Score`